naecoyes/mitmproxy-llm-adapter/README_en.md

 - Ensure Ollama service runs on port 11434
 - Recommended to use model copying instead of modifying original models
 - Adjust model mappings as needed
+- Both adapters are independent - use one at a time